|

 "Yes, ok.
 So that explains the obsession with the colour pink and

 the Backstreet Boys.
-But why are you in Wyn's head and why are you turning
+But why are you in Wyn’s head and why are you

-eaten in the last few days, haven't you.
-Even though what I made her eat
+the food she’s eaten in the last few days, haven’t you.
+Even

-was all healthy and well within the limits for her to lose weight safely
+though what I made her eat was all healthy and well within the limits

-"She's a fat useless lump of lard," Stella answered.
-"She
+“She’s a fat useless lump of lard,” Stella answered.

-counts first and foremost with me.
-And I'm not at all impressed with you
+day that personality counts first and foremost with me.
+And I’m

-so far.
-You take over her body without permission and then you abuse it
+not at all impressed with you so far.
+You take over her body without permission

 "I had no choice," Stella said, in a rather different voice

 now.
-She began to cry - through Wyn's eyes at least.
-"I should have
+She began to cry – through Wyn’s eyes at least.
+“I

-You've got all kinds of protective walls… but she was easy.
+You’ve got all kinds of protective walls.
+But she was easy.
 I just

 wanted to get home.
 I put the co-ordinate in your ship."

-"You put the co-ordinate in wrong," he told her.
-"But never
+“You put the co-ordinate in wrong,” he told her.
+“But

-mind that.
+never mind that.
 Where IS Wyn?
-Is she ok?"
+Is she ok?”

-"She's fine.
+“She’s fine.
 Her personality is sort of sleeping it off.
-I have her
+I

-the thing you're so fond of… is fine.
-For now, at least.
-If you
+her personality, the thing you’re so fond of… is fine.
+For

-don't get me back to where I come from soon, though, it might not be.
+now, at least.
+If you don’t get me back to where I come from soon,

-I'm not sure how long I can do it for."
+it might not be.
+I’m not sure how long I can do it for.”

 "Get out of her mind right NOW!"
 The Doctor yelled.
 "RIGHT